newtoncodes/iptables-manager/README.md

 Manage iptables easier.
 Just simple bash scripts.

 The best feature of iptables manager is the templates.
-Just type: `ipm tpl RULE_NAME input` and it will ask you everything you need 99.9% of the time.
+Just type: `sudo ipm tpl RULE_NAME input` and it will ask you everything you need 99.9% of the time.
 Or type `ipm tpl --help` to get a list of all templates.

 - Basic policies are saved in **/etc/iptables/manager/vars.env**.